 Instead, he will need quiet, low-noise places where he will decide when and how to play.

-Let us not forget that there is often reduced visual and hearing acuity.
-These problems may contribute to our elderly dogs feeling particularly fragile and insecure concerning the outside world.
+Let us not forget that elderly dogs often have reduced visual and hearing acuity.
+These problems may make them feel fragile and insecure about the outside world.

 Our job is to make them feel safe and secure in every situation.